LuminosoInsight/luminoso-bi-tool-connector/README.md

 > The tables from the project will show on the Tables pane.

-> 7. Drage Score Drivers to the Data Pane.
+> 7. Drag Score Drivers to the Data Pane.

 > 8. Click Update Now